surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.4.0-dev.3 =
+= 11.4.0-rc.1 =

-(2022/03/01) Updated the default Twitter Card image dimensions.
+(2022/03/01) Fixed possible missing site name and tagline values in the Webpage Title Tag filters.
+Updated the default Twitter Card image dimensions.
 Added support for a new optional WPSSO_TITLE_TAG_DISABLE constant.

 = 11.3.1 =